 So, if you are on a budget and want to lower your grocery spending, what are some cheap foods you can buy?

-Here’s a list of the cheapest foods you will find at the grocery store and how much they typically cost:
+Here’s a list of the cheapest foods you will find at the grocery store at a great price and how much they typically cost:

 Depending on where you buy them and the type you get, you can find eggs for as little as $.59 a dozen.
 And, not only are they super cheap, but there are so many things you can do with eggs, like make up some egg sandwiches or a delicious scramble with a side of buttery toast.
 Mmmmm!
 My mouth is watering just thinking about it.